 When is the deadline for applications?

-December 13th* is the deadline for all applications, and since the Admissions Committee gets to work right away, it is strongly recommended that your application materials reach us by the deadline.
+December 12, 2017 at 11:59pm (EST)* is the deadline for all applications, and since the Admissions Committee gets to work right away, it is strongly recommended that your application materials reach us by the deadline.

 What financial support is offered to graduate students?

 We guarantee 5 years of funding for every student we admit (presuming, of course, that the student remains in good standing).
 In practice, students receive an additional year of support, if they need it in order to be well prepared to go on the job market.

 The Department provides each graduate student with a non-service fellowship during her first year and another year of non-service fellowship support while she is writing her dissertation. (“Non-service” means that the graduate student is not teaching any classes.)
 To complement these fellowships, graduate students receive stipends first as teaching assistants and then as teaching fellows (when they are teaching their own courses).
 Our graduate students find that the fellowships and the teaching stipends allow them to live in reasonable comfort.
 In addition, the Graduate School makes various fellowships available on a competitive basis; our students have been quite successful in these competitions.

 If I am a foreign student, do I still receive financial support?

 Yes, foreign students receive exactly the same financial support as domestic students.

 If I am a foreign student, do I have to show that I can support myself financially?